Holiday Cottage in Widemouth Bay

 First floor: Stairs open up onto a landing area with door to twin bedroom with two 3' single beds and en suite bathroom with shower over bath, WC and hand basin.

 Exterior: Parking for 2 cars in the communal car park.
 (More by arrangement with the owner) There is a lawned area to the front of the property and a barbecue area which is shared with the other properties in the communal courtyard to the rear.
-Communal swimming pool which is heated between May half term and the first week in September, tennis court, play area and games room.
+Communal swimming pool which is heated and will be open for use between May half term and mid September, tennis court, play area and games room.

 Facilities & Services